1871fotc/fotc/archive/bcc-walk-2.md

 As a result of the work of immigrants like those led by General Tolstoff, it is believed more than 10,000 people of Russian descent are currently living in Queensland making valuable contributions to the state.
 This is further evidenced around Toowong Cemetery where you can see many graves painted with Russian blue containing Cossacks from the Revolution.

-Kravchenko, M., 2010. ‘[History of the Russian Community in Queensland and in Brisbane](http://www.qrcc.com.au/history-of-the-russian-community-e)’, Queensland Russian Community Centre. http://www.qrcc.com.au/history-of-the-russian-community-e
+Kravchenko, M., 2010.
+‘History of the Russian Community in Queensland and in Brisbane, http://www.qrcc.com.au/history-of-the-russian-community-e *(broken link)*

 ??? directions "Directions"